 Bringing his riders North, he planned to circle around and strike his enemy from behind.
 A garo uses its full strength even when hunting a child, and Vithar would do the same.
 The night sky slowly brightened as the minutes passed, his eyes picking out colours in the gloom as he rode, his garo slavering in anticipation of another meal.
 Odd how the sun rose every morning and set every night.
 He’d grown accustomed to months of darkness at a time, followed by months of sunlight.
 There was nothing like fighting in complete darkness, an exhilarating challenge of relying only on touch, sound, and smell to sense your opponents.
 Perhaps then these southerners would present a challenge, but he doubted it.
 Even with all their torches and light, the southern army was a disgrace, barring a few pleasant surprises.

 Taking a short stop to water and rest the garos, Vithar smiled at the new tidings brought by his scouts.
 The enemy continued east directly towards the city, with no scouts to speak of and wholly unaware of his presence.
-Had he remained in place at camp, the enemy would have marched right passed him, oblivious of the danger in their rush to ‘save’ the city.
+Had he remained in place at camp, the enemy would have marched right past him, oblivious of the danger in their rush to ‘save’ the city.
 Such was the cost of ignorance, spawned from a combination of these forgiving lands and blatant disregard of their ancestors.
 Children playing at the games of warriors, victory would come easily.

 And to think, the old bandit wanted Vithar to sit idle for days, waiting for this army to arrive at the city’s doorstep.
 Then again, it would have been a more sporting battle, Vithar’s tribesmen joined by five-thousand southern believers, against twelve-thousand of the enemy.
 A shame, but this would have to suffice.
 Leading his riders south at an easy pace, he headed straight towards the enemy without a care in the world.
 Weary from their long travels and a sleepless night, lacking the guidance of the ancestors and riding meek horses, these soldiers presented no challenge to Vithar and his tribesmen.